oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/faq.md

 - Enhanced Security
 - Better Network Connectivity

-For step-by-step instructions on how to move your validator node to a new server, please consult the [Migrating Validator to a New Server section](/docs/hub-validator/operate-validator/upgrade-migrate#migrating-validator-to-a-new-server).
+For step-by-step instructions on how to move your validator node to a new server, please consult the [Migrating Validator to New Server section](/docs/hub-validator/operate-validator/upgrade-migrate#migrating-validator-to-new-server).

 ---
 ### Q. How to Replace Operator Key?